bpfefferle/bearded-dragon-owners/_posts/2022-04-25-what-do-bearded-dragons-eat.md

 - Strawberries.

-## 3) Food From Outside
+## 3) Food From Outside (Dangerous)

 A pet Bearded Dragon should never be offered food from outside.
 In other words, never offer a Bearded Dragon a wild insect, a small rodent, or any vegetation from outside.
-In brief, doing so would could be risky for various reasons.
-For example, a wild bug could have parasites, an illness or an infection.
+In brief, doing so could be risky for various reasons.
+For example, a wild bug could have parasites, an illness, or an infection.
 Moreso, some bugs (fireflies) are toxic to Bearded Dragons.
 Thus, it is better to be safe than sorry.
 With that said, you could always grow your own vegetables for your Bearded Dragon to eat, just be sure that